markgbeckett/jupiter_ace/getting_started/machine-code_programming.md

     FD C, E9 C,       (        jp <iy>       ; Exit to Forth  )
 ```

-Note, you will need to remove the comments before typing this into the
+Note, you will need to remove the (Forth) comments before typing this
-computer, as Ace Forth only permits comments in colon definitions.
+into the computer, as Ace Forth only permits comments in colon
+definitions.

 Then, to call `CLOCKCHECK`, you simply type: